dimitri-edel/organizer-api/README.md

 ##### PARAMETERS
 - **search** allows you to search for items by title, username of owner or due_date.
 For example, /tasks/?search=2023-09 will give you all tasks that are due in September 2023. /tasks/?search=tester will give a list that contains tasks whose title begins with tester or whose owners username begins with tester.
 However, it will only list either your own tasks or tasks that have been assigned to you by other users.
 - **team_id** the private key of the targeted team.
 - **minus_days**  Filter the messages to only contain messages that are older than minus_days.
-In layman terms, if minus_days equals to 5 then the query will only return the messages posted in the last 5 days
+In other words, if minus_days equals to 5 then the query will only return the messages posted in the last 5 days
 - **limit** number of items per page (pagination)
 - **offset** starting with item number (pagination)